wecassidy/AnalogShield/README.md

 completes.
 This means that execution of the program will hang if a command in queue mode is not triggered for a long time.

-There are two methods related to queue mode: `queue_on` and `queue_off`.
+There are two methods related to queue mode: `queue_on()` and `queue_off()`.
 As the names suggest, they enable and disable queue mode, respectively.
 Note that a queue mode off command won't execute until triggered, just like all other commands in queue mode.

-## Write
+## Backend methods
+Users shouldn't have to touch these methods, but they are documented here for completeness.

+### write(command, arg=0)
-- Write a command according to the serial specification (see below)
+This method writes a command to the Arduino, following the serial specification (see below).
+Its first parameter is the two-character identifier of the command, and the second is the argument of the command.

-- Accepts identifier as a string and argument as an int
-- Converts everything to a `bytearray` so that the code works with both Python 2 and 3
-- Write to the serial port
-- Read response
-  - Read one character at a time from the serial input buffer until we read a semicolon
-  - Version compatibility complications
-    - `Serial.read()` returns a `bytes` object
-    - In Python 2, `bytes` and `str` are exactly the same thing. `bytes is str` returns `True`.
-Thus, slicing a `bytes` object gives a `str`.
-    - In Python 3, `bytes` is a distinct type from `str`.
-Slicing `bytes` gives the `int` value of the byte.
-    - As a consequence, we need two separate checks to version-independently determine if a semicolon was read (and therefore the response is over).
-In one, check if the last character of the response is the string `";"`.
-In the other, check if it is the number `0x3b` (ASCII semicolon).
-- If in Python 3, decode to a Unicode string
-- Strip the semicolon before returning
+This method can be broadly divided into two steps: writing the command, then reading the response.

+The command is written as a series of four bytes: first the two-character identifier, then the two-byte argument in big-endian order (MSB first).

+The method needs to perform some trickery to ensure that the code works for both Python 2's bytestrings and Python 3's Unicode strings.
+To this end, it first converts the identifier and argument into a four-byte `bytearray`, where the four bytes are `[first character, second character, MSB, LSB]`.
+This bytearray is written to the serial port.

+According to the serial protocol, responses are always terminated by a semicolon (`;`).
+Because of this, the method simply consumes bytes from the serial port until it reads a semicolon.
+Unfortunately, `Serial.read()` returns a `bytes` object, whose behaviour differs between Python 2 and 3.
+The check for a semicolon works by slicing the last character off the response so far.
+In Python 2, `bytes` and `str` are exactly the same thing (`bytes is str` is True), and slicing a `bytes` gives a string.
+Meanwhile, Python 3's `bytes` is a distinct type, and slicing it gives a number.
+Therefore, two checks are
+required: either the last entity in the response must be the string `":"` (Python 2) or the number `0x3b` (Python 3), which is the ASCII code for semicolon.

+The method must ensure that it returns a Unicode string in Python 3, to avoid unexpected bugs for the end user.
+Therefore we decode the response using the Latin-1 encoding (which is back-compatible with ASCII while leaving the possibility of using characters `\x80`-`\xff` for future versions of the program, and each byte corresponds to a single character).

+The closing semicolon is required for effective operation of the serial protocol but adds no value or information to the response once read, so it is stripped before the response is returned.

 # Arduino
 Basic flow of the Arduino program: